Rayane1997/stage/readme.md

          master
          worker

+you can also create it on youre directory. if you do it this way you'll nedd to add -i path_to_file

+        - ansible-playbook docker.yml -i hosts

 once all of that is done you can run the ansible playbook. there are 6.

 from here i will assume that you're already in the git directory named stage